vatesfr/xen-orchestra/docs/troubleshooting.md

 ### Reset XO configuration

-If you have problems with your `xo-server` configuration, you can reset the database. **This operation will delete all your configured users and servers**:
+If you have problems with your `xo-server` configuration, you can reset the database. **This operation will delete all your configured users and servers, plus any backup jobs**:

 1. `redis-cli`
 2. `FLUSHALL`